-Leiden University is following all the recommendations of the Dutch Institute of Public Health and Environment (RIVM) in order to ensure the health and safety of its students and staff.
+Leiden University is following the recommendations of the Dutch Institute of Public Health and Environment (RIVM) in order to ensure the health and safety of its students and staff.
 Before departure, it is very important that you familiarise yourself with the travel requirements and coronavirus measures that are currently in place.

 Self-quarantine buddy service

 Leiden University offers a buddy service for students in self-quarantine.Your buddy can provide you with online moral support and social interaction, as well as practical tips for students in self-quarantine.
 If you are unable to order groceries online, your buddy can also do your grocery shopping up to twice a week.
 Make sure to plan your meals in advance.

 We will do our best to provide you with a buddy, however please be aware this may not always be possible due to capacity issues.
 If we are unable to find you a buddy, we will instead refer you to other external resources.

 For further information on coronavirus measures in the Netherlands, please visit the Netherlands and You website.

 On the Studying in times of corona site you can find information on practical matters such as online classes and exams, IT facilities and online study tips.